alarm-redist/fifty-states/analyses/WV_cd_2020/doc_WV_cd_2020.md

 Data is aggregated to the county level.

 ## Simulation Notes
-We sample 5,000 districting plans for West Virginia.
+We sample 5,000 districting plans for West Virginia, across 4 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.